Gene editing could eliminate some diseases – but at what cost to the future of the human race? What is the true risk of gene editing?

 What is particularly shocking is the fact that Jiankui’s work remained a secret for so long.
 He did not register the clinical trial with Chinese authorities until November, long after the study had begun.

-As a country that has been at the forefront of gene editing for several years, China has failed to update its regulations at the same pace.
+As a country that has been at the forefront of gene editing for several years, China has failed to update its regulations at the same pace, to reflect the risk of gene editing.
 A 2003 ‘ethics guidance’ document bans the use of research embryos for reproduction.
 However, the punishments for violations of this regulation remain unspecified.

 While China have declared He Jiankui’s work a violation of their law, the incident serves to highlight a concerning gap in their ethical review processing.